 Employment of software developers is projected to grow by 22 percent between 2020 and 2030, according to the US Bureau of Labor Statistics .

-Java’s popularity and programming language of choice continue to grow with leading brands.
+Java’s popularity continues to grow among leading brands.

 Here are a few challenges you may encounter should you decide to learn the Java programming language: